uhwar/meme-2-tok-Ele-/README.md

    - Replace the placeholders with your Reddit API credentials.

 3. **Background Video Usage**:
-- The background video file (`minecraft_background.zip`) is included in the repository for easier transfer and storage.
+- The background video file (`minecraft_background.mp4.zip`) is included in the repository for easier transfer and storage.

 - **Download the `.zip` File:**
    Navigate to the `assets` directory (or the appropriate folder) and download the `minecraft_background.zip` file.